The Conch House Marina Resort Wedding Photography Guide

 Waterfront Tiki Vibes Meet St. Augustine Charm

-The Conch House is one of those venues that instantly transports you somewhere else—even though you're just a mile south of downtown St. Augustine on Anastasia Island.
-The moment you pull into the marina parking lot and see the thatched tiki roofs, colorful flags, and boats bobbing in the Intracoastal, you know you're in for a laid-back, tropical celebration.
+This is one of those spots that instantly transports you somewhere else—even though you're just a mile south of downtown St. Augustine on Anastasia Island.
+The moment you pull into the parking lot and see the thatched tiki roofs, colorful flags, and boats bobbing in the Intracoastal, you know you're in for a laid-back, coastal celebration.

-We've photographed several weddings and receptions here (including Gabrielle and Dylan's reception), and every single time, we're reminded why couples love this spot.
-It's not trying to be fancy or formal—it's authentic Florida coastal living.
-The kind of place where you can have a heartfelt waterfront ceremony at sunset, dance barefoot under string lights, and toast with rum cocktails while pelicans fly overhead.
+We've photographed several weddings and receptions here (including Gabrielle and Dylan's reception), and every single time, we're reminded why couples love this property.
+It's not trying to be fancy or formal—it's authentic Florida waterfront living.
+The kind of place where you can have a heartfelt ceremony at sunset, dance barefoot under string lights, and toast with rum cocktails while pelicans fly overhead.

-From a photographer's perspective, The Conch House gives us everything we need: stunning natural light at golden hour, unique tropical details, water reflections on the dock, and that effortlessly fun atmosphere that makes candid moments shine.
-Plus, the venue's signature Party Barge—a tiki platform 280 feet out on the water—is unlike anything else in St. Augustine.
+From a photographer's perspective, the property gives us everything we need: stunning natural light at golden hour, island-inspired details, water reflections on the dock, and that effortlessly fun atmosphere that makes candid moments shine.
+Plus, the signature Party Barge—a tiki platform 280 feet out on the water—is unlike anything else in St. Augustine.

 The Conch House Marina Resort